 We pride ourselves on offering competitive market rents, transparency and no hidden costs in terms of fees and other charges.
-For more details look at our rates in our offer.

 The Data Controller for Ermine Street Housing is: South Cambs Ltd , South Cambridgeshire Hall, Cambourne Business Park, Cambourne, Cambridge CB23 6EA.
 The Data Protection Officer is Duncan Vessey, Head of Ermine Street Housing and he can be contacted at South Cambs Ltd., South Cambridgeshire Hall, Cambourne Business Park, Cambourne, Cambridge, CB23 6EA, by email email@example.com or telephone on 01954 713139.